jschwarzwalder/codingmeetup/README.md

     So that later you can install same packages but of different version.
 It's a best practice to create a virtual environment for any new Python project.

+    Open your terminal or command prompt and navigate inside the folder where you downloaded/cloned the code.
+    The folder must be called something like `codingmeetup` or `codingmeetup-master`.
+    Then run:
     ``$ python3 -m venv venv``

+    Activate the environment by running:

+    ``source venv/bin/activate``

+    You should see a `venv` word in your terminal before the path.
 4. Install the libraries.

      To install all the required dependencies (requests library, Flask) run:

     ``$ pip install -r requirements.txt``